fahimewcs/Manual-Testing/README.md

 # Manual-Testing
-The files have different websites test case, testing step and result.
+The files have different websites test cases, testing steps and result.